 How to sell b2b for sales reps

 I have covered ten of the most popular sales methodologies and frameworks for salespeople of all skills and abilities.
-Each being cited for the solution they are suited to and the skill level of the sales rep. It is for you to decide how you feel about each style according to your own current abilities and experience.
+Each is cited for the solution they are suited to and the skill level of the sales rep. It is for you to decide how you feel about each style according to your own current abilities and experience.

 There are of course many more styles and methodologies available and most certainly we advise that you opt to train for those unknown to you properly.
 In many cases, your organisation can arrange that for you and if not, consider it an investment in yourself.